sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 ## Presentation

-At the mid and at the end of the course, you will have to prepare a ten minute presentation from your assignment.
+Every week, you have to discuss your progress with your project leader.
+The best way to do this, is to create a short presentation.
+Furthermore, at the mid and at the end of the course, you will have to prepare a ten minute presentation from your assignment.
 Below are some points to pay attention to when preparing your presentation.

 #### Time limit.